kapok-lang/kapok/doc/guide/data-types.md

 In Kapok, we use the syntax `#"some string"` for this traditional character list string, it's call list string.

-Meanwhile Kapok add a string type called binary string, with the syntax `"some string"`.
+Meanwhile Kapok adds a string type called binary string, with the syntax `"some string"`.
 It is represented as binary interally, and provide a modern utf8 string implemetation.

 Both list string and binary string are naturally multiline-capable, without any special syntax (as in, for example, Python):